srcfl/srcful-documentation/docs/developer/hardware.md

 ### Inception
 The gateway must accept the wallet public key and add its own id and a cryptographic signature.
 The gateway then initializes the device in the SEN API.

-When the gateway is tied to a wallet, further calls to the SEN API will fail.
+When the gateway is tied to a wallet, further calls to this endpoint in the the SEN API will fail.

 ```graphql
 mutation {